Next Weekend Seminar: September 3

 All-day seminars take place at various times throughout the year.

 Our most recent seminar was on the intersection of politics and science as they relate to worldview.
 Participants are invited to attend just for the day or as part of a weekend retreat.
-Use the contact us form if you are interested in this event.
+Use the contact us form or click the button below if you are interested in attending an upcoming seminar

 We welcome interns looking to serve approximately 3 months (or more) in Slovakia.